rethinkdb/rethinkdb-rs/2-query-language/asynchronous.md

 ## Stopping a Handler

 If you call the `stop` method on a `Handler`, it will stop processing changes and open streams using that handler will be closed.
-Queries registered to use that handler instance will stop.
+Queries registered with that handler instance will not be interrupted if they are currently processing (e.g., a batch write), but will close rather than executing after the handler has been stopped.

-__Example:__ Printing the first five changes to a table
+__Example:__ Print the first five changes to a table.
+After the handler has been stopped, the changefeed query will be closed on the next change to the table rather than returning a value.

 ```rb
 class FeedPrinter < RethinkDB::Handler